lunarc/lunarc_docs/docs/batch_system.md

 This will name your job “parameterTest”.

-### Specifying a project and partition for users with LU projects multiple projects
+### Specifying a project and partition for users with LU projects or multiple projects

 Most users are members of a single SNIC project.
 These users do not need to specify a project in their submission script.
 The Lunarc set-up